VishaanK/Dissertation/testNet/fabric-network/crypto-config/README.md

+# Crypto Config
-This directory stores all cryptographic material for the Fabric network (MSP, TLS certs).
+This directory contains cryptographic material and configuration files for the network.